 One of the most popular ways of getting around in the Riviera and all-around Albania is in fact hitchhiking.
 It’s extremely common practice between locals and foreigners.
 Most people never have to wait for more than 10 minutes to find a ride.
 It’s completely safe.
 Albanians are extremely friendly people and are always willing to help.
 You can read more about safety in Albania here.

-Dhermi: Dhermi has beautiful beaches, coves and hidden bays.
-One of the most picturesque is Gjipe Beach.
+Dhermi has beautiful beaches, coves and hidden bays.
+One of the most picturesque is Drymades which is my personal favourite.
 This has been named one of the top beach hangout spots.
 There are plenty of good beaches in Dhermi but this one especially!

-Himare: This sleepy beach town is one you should plan to stay in for a few days at least.
-Himare also has some stunning beaches nearby (Jale Beach is a great one!).
+This sleepy beach town is one you should plan to stay in for a few days at least.
+Himare also has some stunning beaches nearby.
 If you want a fantastic view over Himare and the surroundings, then make your way towards the castle.
 From here you get a stunning view!

-Borsh: This is the longest strip of unbroken beach in the Albanian Riviera, which means if you’re looking for a bigger scale beach then try this one!
+This is the longest strip of unbroken beach in the Albanian Riviera, which means if you’re looking for a bigger scale beach then try this one!
 There are a few restaurants here too.
+I highly recommend visiitng Borsh Castle which is on the hill overlooking the beach.

-Lukove: Lukove is worth the stopover.
+Lukove is worth the stopover.
 The village itself is small but the beach is lovely, and you can catch some of the best sunsets from here.
+The beach is called Shpella and is about a 5-10 minute drive from the village downhill.

-Ksamil: Only 20km from Saranda is Ksamil, the place with the busiest beaches in all the Albanian Riviera in my opinion.
+Only 20km from Saranda is Ksamil, the place with the busiest beaches in all the Albanian Riviera in my opinion.
 During July and August this place is absolutely packed, and I would recommend avoiding it and picking somewhere nearby.
 Ksamil is absolutely stunning though and with (artificial) sand beaches.
 You can also swim in the nearby 3 islands.
 Ksamil is super close to Corfu, Greece!
 The beaches in the centre are beautiful but you should also explore the other beaches nearby such as Mirror beach and Monastery beach.
+Read my full Ksamil travel guide here.

-Let me know if this guide convinced you to come visit the Albanian Riviera!
+Let me know if this guide convinced you to visit the Albanian Riviera!
 If you have any questions, then do leave them below and I will try and answer them as best as I can for you.
-Don’t forget to read my other Albanian articles here.

 Love this article?
 Pin it for later!